 Firefox is a popular alternate browser for the Windows operating system.
 But users of the Mozilla Firefox web browser are well aware that it slows down with time.
 With the passage of time, the browser starts becoming sluggish and unresponsive at times.
-You may find it even crashing, hanging or freezing at times.
+You may find that Firefox is crashing, hanging or freezing at times.
 Here are a few tips which may help you keep you Firefox running fast – just the way it did after a fresh install.

 Firefox keeps slowing down on Windows